baillieogrady/baillieogrady.com/content/posts/2020-06-15-building-a-wordpress-theme.md

 3\. **Prep**
 ------------

 At this stage I create a local version of the WordPress theme for development.
 I use the <a href="https://github.com/baillieogrady/custom-sage-10" target="_blank">Roots Sage 10 starter theme</a> paired with TailwindCSS and ACF Pro, if needed.
-Additionally, I also scan through the desings and extract all the global styles and implement them into the theme via TailwindCSS.
+Additionally, I also extract all the global styles from the designs at this point, implementing them into the theme via TailwindCSS.

 4\. **Coding**